The Transfer Pricing Law Review: Nigeria

 i Pricing methods

-The FIRS does not favour any particular method over the other provided that the taxpayer can show that the chosen method is the most appropriate in the circumstance.11 To determine the most appropriate transfer pricing method to adopt in a given circumstance, four factors must be considered.
-These are:
+The FIRS does not favour any particular method over the other provided that the taxpayer can show that the chosen method is the most appropriate in the circumstance.11 To determine the most appropriate transfer pricing method to adopt in a given circumstance, the following four factors must be considered:

 - the strengths and weaknesses of the transfer pricing method on a case-by-case basis;